-Normally, the USB drivers for Windows install when the Logic software is installed, and the product should work when connected.
+Normally, when the Logic software is installed, the product should simply work when connected to the PC.
 In other cases, such as when using the standalone version of the software, the drivers must be installed manually.

 In Windows 10 and 8.1, you can right-click on the Windows logo in the lower left and select Device Manager.